Spirent/Velocity-assets/Drivers/Community/ri_emulated.L1.driver/README.md

 1 test case in project
 ## Test Case File: emulated.l1.switch.fftc
 ### emulated L1
-Model a device called "Emulated L1 Switch 1” using the MRV template, associate it with this driver, and assign it an IP address of 127.0.0.1 (no other properties are required)
+Model a device called "Emulated L1 Switch" using the "Layer 1 Switch" template, associate it with this driver, and assign it an IP address of 127.0.0.1 (no other properties are required)
-Click “Discover” for the driver to auto-populate the port groups and ports Connect at least two inventory devices to this emulated L1 switch Create a topology connecting these two devices together with an Ethernet connection Reserve the topology, and the connection light should go green.
+Click "Discover" for the driver to auto-populate the port groups and ports Hidden feature is if you specify an integer value in "Hostname" property, this driver will model that number of blades.
+Connect at least two inventory devices to this emulated L1 switch Create a topology connecting these two devices together with an Ethernet connection Reserve the topology, and the connection light should go green.